Best Windshield Treatments: Improve Safety in Rainy Conditions

 Regardless of the formulation in the water repellent treatment that you choose, all of the treatment options create a barrier between the elements and your windshield.
 This means that you’re less likely to have scratches, which can ultimately impact visibility over time.

-- Reapplication Frequency: Not all water repellent windshield treatments are designed to last for the same length of time.
+- Reapplication Frequency.
+Not all water repellent windshield treatments are designed to last for the same length of time.
 Specifically, silicone-based coatings last the least amount of time and must be reapplied frequently throughout the year.
-In contrast, nanotechnology-based coatings can last up to several years, making them the most economical over a longer period of time.
+In contrast, nanotechnology-based coatings can last up to several years, making them the most economical over a longer period.

 - Be aware of toxicity and odors.
 Windshield treatments are composed of chemicals that can leave odors when you finish applying them to your car.
 If you’re concerned with noxious smells, you can opt for water-repellent coatings that are citrus or fresh scented.